Traditional Plant-Based Cooking

 • Caster sugar (super-fine) can be replaced with granulated sugar.

-• Replace the self-raising flour with plain or all-purpose flour but include 2 teaspoons of baking powder sieved along with the flour.
+• Replace the self-raising flour with plain or all-purpose flour but include 2 teaspoons of baking powder sieved along with the flour, plus a few pinches of salt.

 • Any version of Weetabix (boxed breakfast cereal) can be used including supermarkets own copy-cat ones.